 READ ALSO: 11 free things to do in Singapore

 You’ll need at least 15-20 days if you want to experience both northern and southern Thailand, if you have just one week you’ll have to choose between them.

 SOUTH – BEACHES&ISLANDS

-Southern Thailand is home to some of the most beautiful islands in Asia, a must in your Thailand itinerary.
+Southern Thailand is home to some of the most beautiful islands in Asia, a must in our Thailand itinerary guide.

 KOH SAMUI – KOH TAO – KOH PHANGAN

 This archipelago in the Gulf of Thailand is one of the first images you find when you type Thailand on Google.
 Beaches, sun, hot weather, diving&snorkeling, partying… What else would you need?